-- Judges and the Parliamentarian shall record point 1 6. - Motions or a member offering "floor debate" shall NOT be a scored speech.
+- Scorers and the Parliamentarian shall rate each speech on a 6-point scale with 1 being worst and 6 being best. - Motions or a member offering "floor debate" shall NOT be a scored speech.

-RANKING LEGISLATORS: At the end of the preliminary session, the scorers will rank the members of the chamber 1-7 (1 = best, 2 = 2nd best, etc. for that session and only that session).
-All other members will receive a rank of 8.
-The parliamentarian shall rank the members 1-7 and the remainder of the chamber shall receive a rank of 8 for the purposes of cumulative rank.
-However, the Parliamentarian shall proceed to rank all members of the chamber first through the number present.
+RANKING LEGISLATORS: At the end of the preliminary session, the scorers will rank the members of the chamber 1-8 (1 = best, 2 = 2nd best, etc. for that session and only that session).
+All other members will receive a rank of 9.
+The Parliamentarian shall only rank students at the end of their last session.
+Parliamentarians shall rank all contestants from 1^{st} (best) through the total number of members in the chamber.

 • The cumulative sum of the scorers and parliamentarian will determine members' final rank.
+(In order from lowest cumulative rank (1st) to highest cumulative rank.)

 For example, Legislator A receives a 2 from scorer 1, a 3 from scorer 2 and a 1 from the Parliamentarian.
 The legislator's cumulative score would be 6.
-If this cumulative score were lower than all other legislators', this member would be ranked first in the session, even if another legislator had a cumulative score of 6, because he was ranked first by the Parliamentarian.